Composite Dental Fillings: A Safe Dental Restoration

-It is called tooth-coloured fillings made using several kinds of materials like powdered glass-like particles and acrylics.
+It is called tooth-colored fillings made using materials like powdered glass-like particles and acrylics.
 Dental specialists can utilize composite tooth filling on any tooth.

 How Long Do Composite Fillings Last?

 While composite fillings are not as solid as amalgam ones, they are still very solid and can keep going for a long time.
-They can last at least 5 years.
-There are also cases where they can stay for as long as 10 years or more.
+They can last at least five years.
+There are also cases where they can stay for ten years or more.

 Purposes Behind Composite Fillings

 Tooth-colored fillings are appropriate for front or back teeth and can be utilized for: